apache/unomi/itests/README.md

     zip -r snapshots_repository.zip /servers/elasticsearch-7.11.0/snapshots_repository
     cp /servers/elasticsearch-7.11.0/snapshots_repository.zip src/test/resources/migration/snapshots_repository.zip

+> In case you are using docker, do zip in the container and use `docker cp` to get the zip file from the docker container.

 Now you can modify the migration test class to test that your added data in 1.6.x is correctly migrated in 2.0.0